 Seminars in the English department stand as the capstone experience in the major.
 They bring students into the public aspects of intellectual life, and the papers they require are not only longer but also different in kind from those in 200-level classes.
 These papers require a research component in which students engage the published arguments of others, or at least demonstrate an awareness of the ongoing critical conversation their work is entering.
 But such work proves most useful when most available, and so we also require that students present their thinking in some way to the semi-public sphere of the seminar itself.

-All students who wish to take a seminar must apply at the English department office by the last day of the preregistration period.
-The instructor will select the students admitted from these applicants.
+All students who wish to take a seminar must apply directly to the instructor teaching the course by the last day of the preregistration period.
+The instructor will then select the students admitted from these applicants.

 ENG 333 Seminar: Major British or American Writer: Ursula K. Le Guin

 William Oram, T 3:00 PM-4:50 PM